dhis2-metadata/IDS_AFI/docs/ids_afi-design.md

 The objective of the *"AFI - Data quality - Discrepancies on the enrollment"* visualization is to enable the possibility to spot possibles inconsistency between the case reported on the *'Screening'* dataset (aggregate data) and the *'AFI - Acute Febrile Illness'* tracker program(individual data) at Health Facility level.

-The indicator used, **DQ - Discrepancies on the enrollment**, compare the enrolled cases reported from both aggregate and individual data and in case of incongruities return a value different from 0 (Formula used: Aggregate data ++MINUS++ Individual data).
+The indicator used, **DQ - Discrepancies on the enrollment**, compares the enrolled cases reported from both aggregate and individual data and in case of incongruities return a value different from 0 (Formula used: Aggregate data ++MINUS++ Individual data).

 ![Discrepancies on the enrollment](resources/images/afi_012)